followmyutopia/devextreme-documentation/api-reference/50 Common/Object Structures/globalConfig/rtlEnabled.md

 ===========================================================================

 <!--shortDescription-->
 Specifies whether the widgets support a right-to-left representation.
+Available for individual widgets as well.
 <!--/shortDescription-->

 <!--fullDescription-->